alces-software/flight-appliance-docs/docs/source/getting-started/deployment/aws/hpc/manual-deploy-sge-cluster.rst

   * Click ``Launch``
   * Select your keypair and select ``Launch Instances``

-.. note:: Once the instance has launched, note down the cluster master nodes ``PrivateIP`` - this is used to launch the cluster compute nodes.
-The previously used ``uuid`` and ``token`` should also be noted down for later use.
+Once the instance has finished creating - log in to the instance and follow the below steps to begin configuring your environment:

+* Once logged in to your login node, run the ``alces configure`` command

+  * Enter your preferred clustername, e.g. ``mycluster``
+  * The automatically generated UUID and token can be used, however you may enter your own if you wish.
+Note these values down for future use when deploying compute nodes
+  * Enter the ``role``, when deploying a login/master node - select ``master``
+  * If deploying a cluster master node, do not enter a ``Master node IP``

+Once the Alces Configure tool has finished, the configuration will take place - and alert you once it has finished.
+You can now deploy cluster compute nodes using the following steps, once the following information has been noted down:

+* Cluster UUID generated in ``alces configure`` tool
+* Cluster token generated in ``alces configure`` tool
+* Cluster name provided in ``alces configure`` tool
+* Private IP address of cluster login node

 Deploying cluster compute nodes
 -------------------------------
 From the EC2 console, repeat the following steps for as many cluster compute nodes you wish to add.
-It is possible to launch many nodes at once by entering a higher number in the ``Number of instances`` field, however you will not be able to set hostnames such as ``node01``, ``node02``, ``node03``.

 * Navigate to the ``Services -> EC2`` page
 * Click ``Launch Instance``
 * **Step 1: Choose an Amazon Machine Image (AMI)**

   * Select the **Community AMIs** tab
-  * Enter the AMI ID ``ami-f6b61e85``
+  * Enter the AMI ID ``ami-3758e244``
   * Click ``Select`` to continue to the next step
 * **Step 2: Choose an instance type**